 - All identified risks have been assessed and mitigated as far as is reasonably possible.

 Throughout 2020 and into the first part of 2021 the Church of England embarked on a process of independent scrutiny which sought to look at the handling by the Church of child protection cases over many years.
 This entailed an independent scrutiny of the files of clergy and church officers* to identify any persons presenting on-going risks to children and vulnerable adults.
-The Diocese of Gloucester has completed its review processes at this stage.
+The Diocese of Gloucester completed its PCR2 review process during 2020.
 A big thank you to all clergy and PCCs for your information and support throughout our process.